txels/talks/slingshot-intro/README.md

-# Talk slides: what's new in Slingshot
+# Talk slides: introduction to Slingshot

-Originally written for the Skyscanner BCN chapter, to cover IaC and pipelines.
+Adapted from an intro to IaC and pipelines, originally intended for the Technical Initiatives Group within Skyscanner (principal engineers and engineering managers).